ryanjabr/Insurance-Claims-and-Underwriting-Dashboard/README.md

 👉 Life is the insurer’s strongest and most reliable product: profitable, efficient, and highly stable, providing the backbone of portfolio performance.

-- For detailed year-by-year analysis, see
+- For detailed year-by-year analysis, see [Detailed Analysis - Life](Detailed%20Analysis.md